MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 ### Continuous workload improvements

 Once your workload is running in the cloud, it's important to view it through the lens of continuous improvement.
-New tools might become available to help automate workload functions, you should evaluate and adopt tools that can replace functions or bolster existing automation.
+You should evaluate and adopt new tools that can replace outdated functions or bolster existing automation.

 Observe your workload in action to identify areas where automation can be improved.
 Analyze usage patterns and customer behavior related to your workload.
-Look for ways that existing automation can be enhanced or new automation can be introduced to help your customer experience.
-For example, you have automated scaling enabled, but the load increase is short-lived, so you integrate scale-in automation to decrease the number of compute nodes in use when the load drops below the threshold for a certain number of minutes.
+Look for ways that existing automation can be enhanced or new automation can be introduced to improve your customer experience.
+For example, you might have automated scaling enabled, but the load increase is short-lived, so you integrate scale-in automation to decrease the number of compute nodes in use when the load drops below the threshold.

 The following sections of this guide offer recommendations on specific areas of automation that can help you in your workload design and implementation.